rivaldiwe/rivaldiwe/README.md

 - 👋 Hi, I’m @rivaldiwe
-- 👀 I’m interested in ...
+- 👀 I’m interested in books
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning git
-- 📫 How to reach me ...

 <!---
 rivaldiwe/rivaldiwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.